jpverkamp/blog/content/programming/runelang/6 - A Summoning Rune Generator.md

 series:
 - Runelang in the Browser
 ---
-Last time we had {{<crosslink "Runelang: A Bind Rune Generator">}}.
+Last time we had [[Runelang: A Bind Rune Generator]]().
 This time, let's make 'summoning circles'.
 Basically, we want to make a circle with stars and other circles inscribed and around the borders with various 'mystic' text in the mix.
 Something like this:

 - `generate_summoning_circle`
   - random chance of boder